mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
+- Prep for user call on Friday w/ Pavish and Brent
+- 2 x catch-up calls with past colleagues
+- Call with SJ re: WMF use case
+- Call with Ian
 - Move AJP call notes to CRM
 - Onboarding tasks for Adam
 - Figure out offboarding tasks for Dom, Rajat, Mukesh